transpose

 Description

 This function simply transposes the given array, and retains metadata.
-The function uses dimension reordering to perform the transpose.
+It uses dimension reordering to perform the transpose.
 It is preferable that the variable have named dimensions on input.
 If not present, temporary named dimensions will be created.

 Examples